Trade guide

 Tools and Equipment

-Concrete finishing requires specialized tools and equipment:
+Concrete finishing requires specialised tools and equipment:

 Hand Tools: